fenago/machine-learning-with-scikit-learn/Chapter02/Lab_2.md

-Chapter 2.
+ Lab 2.
 Predicting Categories with K-Nearest Neighbors
 ---------------------------------------------------------

 The **k-Nearest Neighbors** (**k-NN**) algorithm is a form of supervised